Temps and termites are on the rise. Schedule your free inspection today.

 People have been spending more time than ever at home lately, but that hasn’t hindered mosquito populations.
-In fact, mosquito activity has quadrupled in parts of California over the past two years.
-What’s more is two non-indigenous, disease-carrying species of the invasive Aedes genus were reported in Southern California: Aedes albopictus and Aedes aegypti.
-The California Department of Public Health released a map of confirmed sightings, but these species have now expanded into other states on the west coast.
+Two non-indigenous, disease-carrying species of the invasive Aedes genus were reported in Southern California: Aedes albopictus and Aedes aegypti.
+The California Department of Public Health (CDPH) released a map of confirmed sightings, but these species have now expanded into other states on the West Coast.

 Identifying these bloodsuckers